lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. note::
    If the GPU resource is marked as FGPU, this means that the server is serving the GPU resources in a virtualized form.
-Backend.AI supports GPU virtualization technology that a single physical GPU can be divided and shared by multiple users for better utilization.
+GPU Platform supports GPU virtualization technology that a single physical GPU can be divided and shared by multiple users for better utilization.
 Therefore, if you want to execute a task that does not require a large amount of GPU computation, you